Exclusive: The secret documents that help explain the Qatar crisis.

 "If you are looking at the demands -- there are accusations that Qatar is supporting terrorism -- they are shutting free speech, shutting the media outlets, expelling people. ...
 So there are a lot of demands which are against the international law," Sheikh Mohammed bin Abdulrahman Al Thani told CNN's Christiane Amanpour last week.

 Trump administration officials are hoping they can help broker a resolution to the diplomatic crisis.
-Secretary of State Rex Tillerson is making stops in Qatar and then Saudi Arabia this week as part of his trip through the region, where he was already meeting Monday with officials in Turkey -- allied with Qatar in the dispute -- and Kuwait, which is playing a mediator role.
+Secretary of State Rex Tillerson is going to Qatar and Saudi Arabia this week as part of his trip through the region.
+On Monday, he met with officials in Turkey -- allied with Qatar in the dispute -- and Kuwait, which is playing a mediator role.

+He also met with Kuwait's Acting Prime Minister and Foreign Minister Sheikh Sabah Khaled Al-Hamad Al-Sabah and British National Security Adviser Mark Sedwill in Kuwait Monday.
+The three countries issued a joint statement expressing concern and calling for a rapid end to the crisis through dialogue, according to Kuwait state media.

 R.C.
 Hammond, a State Department spokesman, said the purpose of Tillerson's trip was "to explore the art of the possible of where a resolution can be found," and the US was "looking for areas of common ground where a resolution can stand."

-Note: UPDATE: This story has been edited for clarity and to add the text of the supplemental agreement signed by countries' foreign ministers.